ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

 # General project structure
-When starting a project, the first step is to design a structure which makes sense for what we're building.
-We can look at the structure as how our folders, files, classes and functions will be ordered, and how will they interact with each other.
-This is extremely important since we'll be writing a lot of modular code, and things can get lost easily, specially when we're escalating our application to bulk operation.
+When starting a project, the first step is to design a structure that makes sense for what we're building.
+We can look at the structure as to how our folders, files, classes, and functions will be ordered and how they will interact.
+This is extremely important since we'll be writing a lot of modular code, and things can get lost easily, particularly when we're escalating our application to bulk operation.

 ## 1. Structure chart
-There are multiple ways of approaching a project structure design; it really depends on each personal taste, although there are good practices in place to guide us through.
-The best way to start designing our process flow, is to implement a **structure chart** (*SC*).
+There are multiple ways of approaching a project structure design; it depends on each personal taste, although good practices are in place to guide us through.
+Implementing a **structure chart** (*SC*) is the best way to start designing our process flow.

-A structure chart is a chart which shows the breakdown of a system to its lowest manageable levels.
-It's used in structured programming to arrange program modules into a tree; each module is represented by a box, which contains the module's name.
-The tree structure visualizes the relationships between modules.
+A structure chart is a diagram showing a system's breakdown to its lowest manageable levels.
+It's used in structured programming to arrange program modules into a tree-like system; each module is represented by a box containing the module's name.
+The tree structure represents the relationships between modules.

 <p align="center">
   <img src="https://pabloagn.com/wp-content/uploads/2023/03/P004A020_structure_chart_bg.svg">